swethags26/swethags26/README.md

 - 👋 Hi, I’m @swethags26
 - 👀 I’m interested in web development and I am interested in networking.
-- 🌱 I’m currently learning B.E.
+- 🌱 I’m recently graduated in B.E.
 Electronics and Communication Engineering
 -

 <!---